AxisAlexNT/SWDesign2021-Refactoring/README.md

 - One unit test checks overall system response (I like property tests more in this case).
 - Five property tests were added, each of them compares result of Application's response with the trivial algorithm results.
 It covers both get/add methods and all query methods.
-- To start server (as it was a blackbox) a special `SingletoneServerStarter` was added, static initialization of which during test phase enforces Server to start in a different thread.
+- To start server (as it was a blackbox) a special `SingletonServerStarter` was added, static initialization of which during test phase enforces Server to start in a different thread.
 A 'barrier' synchronization primitive was used to synchronize main test thread and server thread.
 Some delay (using `Thread.sleep()`) was added to ensure server thread has started normally (after invocation of `Main.main()` method).